1. Make a Change

 4. Healthy ways to cope with stress

-Often those who have abuse substances began because of life stressors.
+Often those who abuse substances began because of life stressors.
 When giving up substance use, it is important to find other ways to deal with stress.

 • Exercise – Becoming active and exercising is a great way to relieve built-up stress, and it is also an effective way of releasing endorphins.

-• Meditation – Meditation can help relax your entire body and mind.
+• Meditation– Meditation can help relax your entire body and mind.
 Research the different ways relaxation can be practiced and choose a method you believe you will be able to actively and regularly engage in.

 5. Triggers

-• Take a break from others who use the substance you are giving up – for instance, often those who abuse drugs have built up a group of friends who are also abuse drugs.
-During your treatment, try to separate from these people for significant period of time so that you can stay on track and avoid their influence.
+• Take a break from others who use the substance you are giving up – for instance, often those who abuse drugs have built up a group of friends who also abuse drugs.
+During your treatment, try to separate from these people for a significant period of time so that you can stay on track and avoid their influence.

 • Avoid places where substance use is more prevalent – bars and clubs can be a hot spot for drug and alcohol use.
 Try to avoid such places so that you are not tempted.

 • Caution – If you have to take prescription drugs, make sure to follow the doctor’s recommendations strictly.
+It may also be worth allowing another person in your support network to administer these drugs to you, depending on your situation.

 6. A meaningful and substance-free life